 If you’re not already a member of VATSIM’s UK division, the first step is to follow the instructions on the Join Us page – you’ll need to ensure that your division is set to ‘United Kingdom’.
 If you need to make a change, this may take up to 24 hours to process.
 You will lose your place on the waiting list if you later transfer to another division, and will be unable to undertake training in VATSIM UK.

-VATSIM as a whole endorses three controller clients for use on the network, but the UK division only provides training using the EuroScope client.
+VATSIM as a whole endorses several controller clients for use on the network, but the UK division only provides training using the EuroScope client.
 Installation instructions for this are available on the EuroScope website.

 Our Operations Department produces and maintains a controller pack, which provides EuroScope with data on the UK’s airspace structure to display on your screen.
 You can download the UK Controller Pack from the downloads section of our website: be sure to precisely follow the instructions in the README.pdf file provided.